allyssadalton/SaveMushroomFriend/design_notebooks/design_notebook_allyssa.md

 - **Iteration 1:**
   - **Goal/Task/Rationale:**
+    Set up index.html to host the game.

   - **What do you do?**
     {If you ask AI, provide your prompt and link.
 If you fix it yourself, describe how you do it.}
+      I created a very simple and basic index.html file to view the game on a web browser.

 - **Response/Result:**
+    index.html file created and filled out

 - **Your Evaluation:** {Issues/errors/your decision:done/discard/revise prompt}
+  Done for now, but reevaluate after completing a bit of the world.

 - **Iteration 2:**
   - **Goal/Task/Rationale:**